dheero/OBF.github.io/wiki/Hackathon.md

 OBF Codefests and Hackathons
 ----------------------------

-Since 2010, people from the O|B|F project communities have regularly organized or co-organized short 2-3 day events preceding the [BOSC conference](BOSC "wikilink").
+Since 2010, people from the OBF project communities have regularly organized or co-organized short 2-3 day events preceding the [BOSC conference](BOSC "wikilink").